z-alzayer/GeotiffConverter/README.md

 # GeoTIFF XML Header Cleaner

-A simple Python utility that converts ESA SNAP-generated GeoTIFFs to standard GeoTIFF format by removing the special XML header metadata.
+A simple Python utility that converts ESA SNAP-generated GeoTIFFs to standard GeoTIFF format by removing the special XML header metadata and rewriting them in the description instead as expected by rasterio or gdal.

 ## Problem
 ESA SNAP software outputs GeoTIFF files with additional XML header metadata that can cause compatibility issues with some GIS software.
 This package provides a simple solution to convert these files into standard GeoTIFF format.